Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Results Discussion

-Consequently, the aim of the next section is to investigate whether the explicit consideration of a dissipative SFS model can reduce the thermalization in favor of the resolved large scale structures.
-This should not only lead to an improvement in spectral space but also in physical space in terms of the global dynamics.
+With these observations, the aim of the next section is to investigate whether the explicit consideration of a dissipative SFS model can reduce the thermalization in favor of scales larger than the kernel.
+This should not only lead to an improvement of the inertial range approximation but also in terms of the global dynamics.
 Consequently, we will seek for evidence for the 2. \underline{Implication} in Sec. \ref{subsec:DiscretizedLES} following the argumentation line of Sec. \ref{sec:SFS}.
 We start with the \texttt{SMAG} model.